sul-dlss/libsys-airflow/README.md

 - **DATABASE_PASSWORD**
 - **DATABASE_HOSTNAME**

-(If you're having problems setting these with the `.env` file when running locally, add the keyword `export` before each variable in that `.env` file and then run `source .env`)
+When running locally you can use the `dotenv` command installed with the `python-dotenv` requirement to automatically put your `.env` variables into the environment.

 To generate a migration script, first make the changes in the `models.py` module and then run the following steps:

+1. Set your shell to use the local poetry virtual environment: `poetry shell`
-1. From the root directory, run `poetry run alembic revision --autogenerate -m "{short message describing change}"` (**NOTE:** not all changes to the model are detected, see this [note](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) in the documentation)
+2. Run `dotenv run alembic revision --autogenerate -m "{short message describing change}"` (**NOTE**: not all changes to the model are detected, see this [note](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) in the documentation)
-1. After the migration script is created, run `poetry run alembic upgrade head` to apply your latest changes to the database.
+3. After the migration script is created, run `dotenv run alembic upgrade head` to apply your latest changes to the database.

+If you prefer not to use `poetry shell` you can use `poetry run` along with `dotenv` instead: e.g. `poetry run dotenv run alembic upgrade head`.
+Or you can simply put the `DATABASE_*` environment variables into your shell via another means.

 #### Seeding Vendors

 Assuming that you have put Folio related environment variables in your `.env` file you can:

 ```
-poetry run bin/seed_vendors
+dotenv run bin/seed_vendors
 ```

 In a deployed environment, this can be run as: